INSTA-BNN: Binary Neural Network with INSTAnce-aware Threshold: Instance-Aware BNN

-Compared to full precision DNNs, BNNs are more sensitive to the distribution of pre-activation values since activation output values are constrained to either +1 or $-$1.
-Batch Normalization (BN)~\cite{ioffe2015batch} is usually used in BNNs because a small change in the distribution of pre-activation may cause a large difference in the distribution of the binary activation results.
-A BN layer normalizes the distribution of its input as well as stabilizes the training process of BNNs.
-Note that BN uses the statistical information of the entire training dataset to normalize the distribution.
-During training, a BN layer calculates the mean and variance of its input over the entire dataset.
-Once training is done, the BN layer uses the calculated mean and variance to normalize, scale, and shift its input.

-In full precision DNNs, it may be sufficient to use statistical information of the entire dataset, but the distribution of each instance needs to be considered in BNNs due to the higher sensitivity to the distribution. \cref{fig:mean_std_skewness}a shows the distribution of pre-activations for three different images.
-Note that all three distributions are from the same layer and channel of a model, and they are the outputs of the normalization.
-It is clearly shown that the mean of each distribution has a non-zero value.
-This is because the mean value of each instance is different from the mean value of the entire dataset.
-The small difference in the pre-activation distribution results in the large difference in binary activation distribution.
-In \cref{fig:mean_std_skewness}a, the ratio of +1's in binary activations is shown for the cases when thresholds are fixed to 0.
-While the two distributions in the \cref{fig:mean_std_skewness}a (left and center) have the mean values that are relatively close to 0 ($-$0.23 and +0.32), the ratio of 1's shows a large difference (32\% and 60\%).
-To address the issue, we optimize the threshold values using per-instance statistical information.
+Compared to full precision DNNs, BNNs are more sensitive to the distribution of pre-activation values since the binarized activations are constrained to either $+1$ or $-1$. \cref{fig:mean_std_skewness}a shows the distribution of pre-activations for three different images.
+Note that all three distributions are from the same layer and channel of a model, and they are the outputs after the batch normalization layer.
+As shown in the figure, the mean of each distribution has a non-zero value because, even with batch normalization, the mean value of activation depends on the distribution of the corresponding input instance.
+However, the small mean drift in the pre-activation results in a large difference of binarized activation.
+In \cref{fig:mean_std_skewness}a, while the two distributions (left and center) have mean values that are relatively close to 0 ($-$0.23 and +0.32), the ratio of $+1$'s shows a large difference (32\% and 60\%).
+The static threshold of BNNs, combined with the insufficient expression capability, is not enough to generate high-quality binary outputs adequately aware of the delicate change of input data.